StingrayCZ/Special-Industrial-Rack/README.md

 </p>

 ### Detail (without stored parts)
 The second layout used carbon-steel-sheet parts with applying a protective zinc coating.
-The price for simplification is that the rack can carry on 80% from full-bulk of intended parts.
+But due to simplification the rack can carry only 80% from reqiered parts.
 <p float="left">
   <img src="/Picture/Rack_4.PNG" width="400" />
   <img src="/Picture/Rack_5.PNG" width="400" />